-Just look at this cast Iko Uwais (The Raid, Beyond Skyline, The Night Comes For Us), Tony Jaa (Ong Bak, The Protector, Skin Trade), Scott Adkins (The Debt Collector, Incoming, Abduction), Michael Jai White (Exit Wounds, The Dark Knight, Dragged Across Concrete) and Celina Jade (The Man With The Iron Fists, Wolf Warrior 2).
-That’s just the top billed.
-Add in director Jesse V. Johnson (The Mercenary, Pit Fighter) and you see why I had to watch Triple Threat right away.
+Just look at this cast Iko Uwais (The Raid, Beyond Skyline, The Night Comes For Us), Tony Jaa (Ong Bak, The Protector, Skin Trade), Scott Adkins (The Debt Collector, Incoming, Abduction), Michael Jai White (Rogue Hostage, The Dark Knight, Assault on VA-33) and Celina Jade (The Man With The Iron Fists, Wolf Warrior 2).
+That’s just the top-billed.
+Add in director Jesse V. Johnson (The Mercenary, Hell Hath No Fury) and you see why I had to watch Triple Threat right away.

 Payu (Tony Jaa) and Long Fei (Tiger Hu Chen, Man of Ti Chi) are guns for hire.
 They’re currently on what they think is a humanitarian mission to rescue hostages.
 But the only thing this group of killers wants to rescue is their leader Collins (Scott Adkins) who is being held at an MI-6 black site.
 In the mayhem, Jaka’s (Iko Uwais) wife takes a bullet and dies in his arms.

 Once Jaka tracks down Payu and Long Fei and learns the truth, the three join forces to get revenge.
 By now, Collins and his crew have been hired to kill Xian (Celina Jade) an heiress who intends to donate a fortune to combating the local cartels.